-To enable Ruby for your web site, go to Websites & Domains > Ruby and click Enable Ruby.
+To enable Ruby for your website, go to Websites & Domains > Install Application > Ruby, and then click Enable Ruby.

 Upload your application’s files (for example, using the File Manager) as follows: